-Martin Associates was retained by PortMiami to measure the local and regional economic impacts generated by maritime activity at the marine cargo and cruise terminals at PortMiami for calendar year The study employs methodology and definitions that have been used by Martin Associates to measure the economic impacts of seaport activity at more than 500 ports in the United States and Canada, as well as at the leading airports in the United States.
+Martin Associates used the 2016 PortMiami economic impact model with calendar year 2017 cargo and cruise passenger data to estimate the 2017 local and regional economic impacts generated by maritime activity at the marine cargo and cruise terminals at PortMiami for the calendar year.
+The 2016 study which was used to develop the 2016 baseline cruise and cargo model employs methodology and definitions that have been used by Martin Associates to measure the economic impacts of seaport activity at more than 500 ports in the United States and Canada, as well as at the leading airports in the United States.
 It is to be emphasized that only measurable impacts are included in this study.
 To ensure defensibility, the Martin Associates' approach to economic impact analysis is based on data developed through an extensive interview and telephone survey program of the Port's tenants and the firms providing cargo and cruise services at PortMiami.
-In addition, a survey of 1,300 cruise passengers and 300 cruise vessel crew was conducted to develop passenger spending profiles pre-and post-cruise as well as the spending characteristics of the vessel crew during each port call at Miami.
-Specific re-spending models have been developed for the Miami-Dade County area to reflect the unique economic and consumer profiles of the regional economy.
-The resulting impacts reflect the uniqueness of the individual Port operations, as well as the surrounding regional economy, and are based on detailed surveys of the Port's service providers to both cargo and cruise activity.
+In addition, a survey of 1,300 cruise passengers and 300 cruise vessel crew was conducted to develop passenger spending profiles pre-and postcruise as well as the spending characteristics of the vessel crew during each port call at Miami.
+Specific re-spending models have been developed for the Miami-Dade County area to reflect the unique economic and consumer profiles of the regional The resulting impacts reflect the economy. uniqueness of the individual Port operations, as well as the surrounding regional economy, and are based on detailed surveys of the Port's service providers to both cargo and cruise activity.
 The resulting economic models can be used to estimate annual updates, as well as to test the sensitivity of the impacts to changes in such factors as marine cargo tonnage or cruise passenger levels, labor productivity and work rules, and new marine facilities development and expansion.